Can You Eat Amberjack? Safety, Taste & Cooking Guide

 Amberjack availability varies by region and season, affecting both quality and price.
 Atlantic amberjack peaks during warmer months from April through October, when fish move into shallower waters.
 However, summer fish often carry more parasites due to warmer water temperatures.

 For best quality, target late fall through early spring catches when cooler waters produce firmer flesh with fewer parasites.
-Frozen amberjack from peak season often surpasses fresh fish from off-season, so don't dismiss properly frozen options.
+Frozen amberjack from peak season often surpasses fresh fish from off-season, so do not dismiss properly frozen options.
+Quality frozen fish can exceed mediocre fresh fish in both taste and texture.

 Frequently Asked Questions